 The long-term plan maps out the topics to be covered over the 4 year cycle (KS2) or 3 year cycle (EYFS/KS1).

-The history schemes of work are written by the history subject leader, under the direction of the head teacher.
-In each topic substantive and disciplinary knowledge should be developed simultaneously.
+The history schemes of work are written by the history subject leader.
+In each topic substantive knowledge, substantive concepts, disciplinary knowledge and historical enquiry are developed simultaneously:

 Assessment is built into our programmes of work.
 Children’s work is recorded in History books and the red home-school books sometimes with evaluations from the pupils.
 Flashback retrieval questions at the start of lessons and end of unit quizzes are used to assess children’s recall of historical knowledge.